16 Interesting facts about London Big Ben

 8. Big Ben is the most popular tourist attraction in the United Kingdom.

-9. The Clock Tower is often mistakenly known as the St Stephen's Tower which is really located on the west side of the Palace of Westminster and is used as the public entrance.
+9. The Clock Tower is often mistakenly known as the St Stephen's Tower which is located on the west side of the Palace of Westminster and is used as the public entrance.

 10. The Elizabeth Tower was built from the inside outwards, meaning that no scaffolding was visible to the outside world.